 - Medical records discussing your work attempts

-- Employment records showing the places you tried to work and the accommodations made for you, including sick days or leaves
+- Employment records showing the places you tried to work and all accommodations made

-- A written statement from you detailing your work efforts
+- A written statement from you that details your work efforts

 - Signed written statements from your employer or co-workers describing how they observed your struggle to work